Native Plants & Pollinators

 Businesses that offer Aquatic Plant Management Services

 Multiple companies in the Metro Area offer services such as mechanical harvest, hand-pulling of rooted aquatic plants, herbicide control and more.
-Make sure that any company you hire is appropriately licensed as needed by the Minnesota Department of Natural Resources for activities such as aquatic pesticide application or mechanical control.
+Make sure that any company you hire is appropriately licensed as needed by the MN DNR for activities such as aquatic pesticide application or mechanical control.

 DNR Aquatic Plant Management Program